General Contestant Requirements

 State Competition Requirements

-- Local contestants chosen to represent their communities must attend a contestant workshop on May 30, 2020 in Hattiesburg.
+- Local contestants chosen to represent their communities must attend a contestant workshop in Saturday, May 20, 2023 in Hattiesburg.
 Staggered arrival times will be assigned, and official headshots will be taken during this event.
 In the case of a conflict, contact the State Office immediately.
-Contestants must also attend the entirety of competition in Hattiesburg the week of July 12-18, 2020.
+Contestants must also attend the entirety of competition in Hattiesburg July 9-15, 2023.
 Housing, transportation, and an exciting lineup of events will be provided.

 - Contestants must sell four (4) full pages of advertising at $350 per page in the Mississisppi Miss Hospitality Program Book.